cardano-foundation/CIPs/CIP-hardforkSafeguard/README.md

 ### New Protocol Parameter

-There will be a new protocol parameter named `hfThreshhold`, containing a rational number between zero and one.
+There will be a new protocol parameter named `hardforkThreshold`, containing a rational number.

+The bounds of `hardforkThreshold` need to be considered with care so that unsafe values are not possible and to place checks and balances on the governance mechanism.
+The minimum value should greater than a half, and the maximum value should be less than one.
+The exact bounds need further, careful consideration.

 ### Tracking Hardfork endorsements